-Three self guided trails are open until sunset (even after visitor center building is closed) and can be accessed behind the visitor center.
+Trails re-open until sunset (even after visitor center building is closed) and can be accessed behind the visitor center.

-Sandal Trail: A 1.3 mile roundtrip trail leads to an overlook of the Betatakin cliff dwelling.
+- Sandal Trail: A 1.3 mile roundtrip trail leads to an overlook of the Betatakin cliff dwelling.
 The trail is paved with an elevation loss of up to 150 feet.
 This is the only point in the park where the cliff dwellings can be seen aside from the guided tours.

-Canyon View Trail: A 0.8 mile roundtrip nature trail that goes along the canyon rim from the visitor center to the park's historic ranger station.
+- Canyon View Trail: A 0.8 mile roundtrip nature trail that goes along the canyon rim from the visitor center to the park's historic ranger station.
 There is no elevation loss due to the trail being relatively flat.
 Cliff dwellings can not be seen from this trail.